Polymorphic Iterable Sequential Effect Systems: Abstract

 We present an abstract polymorphic effect system parameterized by an effect quantale --- an algebraic structure with well-defined properties that can model the effects of a range of existing sequential effect systems.
 We define effect quantales, derive useful properties, and show how they cleanly model a variety of known sequential effect systems.

-We show that for most effect quantales, there is a free, general notion of iterating a sequential effect; that for systems we consider the derived iteration agrees with the manually designed iteration operators in prior work; and that this induced notion of iteration is as precise as possible when defined.
-We also position effect quantales with respect to work on categorical semantics for sequential effect systems, clarifying the distinctions between these systems and our own.
+We show that for most effect quantales, there is an induced notion of iterating a sequential effect; that for systems we consider the derived iteration agrees with the manually designed iteration operators in prior work; and that this induced notion of iteration is as precise as possible when defined.
+We also position effect quantales with respect to work on categorical semantics for sequential effect systems, clarifying the distinctions between these systems and our own in the course of giving a thorough survey of these frameworks.
 Our derived iteration construct should generalize to these semantic structures, addressing limitations of that work.
 Finally, we consider the relationship between sequential effects and Kleene Algebras, where the latter may be used as instances of the former.

 \keywords{Type systems, effect systems, quantales, polymorphism}